 Those are the three words that sum up my experience during Midwest Week Fashion Week.

 Now, when I say disarray I can imagine your nose turning up and you thinking “Disarray?
 That doesn’t sound good, right?”
 However, in this case, it’s awesome.
 For me, disarray means designers, hair stylists and makeup artists.
-Oh, and curling irons, straighteners, eyeliner, glitter, eye shadow, powder, hair spray and there was… dare I say it?
+Oh, and curling irons, straighteners, eyeliner, glitter, eye shadow, powder, hair spray and there was…the best women’s clothing boutique!
+Dare I say it?
 MORE!
 (Gasp!)

 So much more that at one point the room smelled like hair spray galore.
 While others can’t take that kind of “disarray,” I on the other hand live for it.
 I never had so much done to my hair or face.
 By the end of the finale show my face literally said to me, “Are you done now?”